Nizamuddin4493/onlyJs/README.md

 # onlyJs

-## JavaScript Repeat Practice for Mastery.
+## JavaScript Repeat Practice for Mastery in js.